 How to Avoid Pickpockets on The Road

-When you travel to another country, take care of your belongings.
-Pickpocketing on the road is a worldwide problem so you have to be attentive to keep your wallet and other valuables safe.
-What is even worse about this kind of robbery is that sometimes they might get not only your money or credit card but your return tickets or passport.
+When you travel abroad, take care of your belongings.
+Pickpockets can cause a lot of trouble, so you have to be attentive to keep your wallet and other valuables safe.
+The worst thing about pickpockets is that sometimes they might snatch not only your money or credit card but your return air ticket or passport.
 All these things result in great troubles.
-So what are the right ways to avoid becoming a victim?
+So how to avoid pickpockets on the road and avoid becoming a victim?
 Use these simple tips to protect yourself and your belongings.
-Mind that ignoring pickpockets may result in filling out papers for police reports as well as for Consulate or Embassy to restore your documents, not to mention the low possibility of returning the stolen money.
+Mind that ignoring pickpockets may result in filling out papers for police reports as well as for Consulate or Embassy to restore your documents, not to mention the low probability of returning the stolen money.

 Pickpockets are the thieves who steal things from pockets or bags.
 The victim usually notices the fact of being robbed a few hours later, when comes home or returns to the hotel.
 In such case, chances to find the criminal are really low.

 It is a common misconception that pickpocket is a gloomy man that looks like a criminal.
 In fact, the opposite is true.
 Pickpockets usually are undistinguished people that look like everyone else.
 Sometimes it might be teenagers like boys and girls from 12 to 19 years old, well-dressed.
 Be especially attentive if you get suddenly approached by a group of young people in the street.
 Pickpockets in Europe are so young because laws usually require crime evidence to put them in prison for petty theft.
 Thus, they take advantage of their age not to be found guilty.

 The vast majority of pickpockets work in groups.
 Usually one or two of them would divert your attention while the others clean your pockets.
 After stealing they join their accomplices, so to leave the scene of the crime quickly.
 This is a long-established pattern that reduces the risk for criminals to be caught.